Skip to content

 The mechanism is a clever remix of a familiar tool.
 Google Street View already invites exploration.
 Street Quest turns that exploration into a scavenger hunt with a score.
 Players “pin” Volkswagens they spot.
 The more pins you collect, the higher you climb.

 It is not a passive brand experience.
 It is active search, pattern recognition, and a dopamine loop.
 Find.
 Pin.
 Move on.
 Find again.
+Because the loop is simple and self-scoring, players feel progress immediately, which is what makes the hunt sticky.

-In social activation design, the most durable engagement comes from a simple repeatable loop that turns a brand claim into something people can verify themselves.
+For social activation design, the most durable engagement comes from a simple repeatable loop that turns a brand claim into something people can verify themselves.

 Why it lands: pride, competition, and proof